AndrewStanton94/hell/README.md

 A collection of .bat files (name is a song reference)

 # start.bat
-/Links to the old website and editable rota available while required/ This opens the login pages for
+*Links to the old website and editable rota available while required*

+This opens the login pages for
 + ITH website
 + Papercut